Subscribe

 Many sporting contests culminate in a single-elimination tournament, where each match produces a winner who continues on, and a loser who goes home:

-tournment pairings
+tournament pairings

 At the end, only one contender will be undefeated, earning them the crown of “undisputed champion”.

 We tend to fixate on whoever is #1, in business as with sports, tacitly assuming that the contest is mostly skill and therefore the tournament has selected the rightful leader.
 But I’m not so sure we know the skill/luck proportion.
-I’m not sure we can assume the contest (marketing, sales, product) and tournament (the marketplace) picks #1 based on repeatable, codify-able skill-set.
+I’m not sure we can assume the contest (marketing, sales, product) and tournament (the marketplace) picks #1 based on a repeatable, codify-able law.
 Same with #2 or anyone else.

 Does the winner of a pitch contest have a better shot at their business than #7 who learned from the experience and is now redoubling his efforts?